Jason Lee (missionary): Conversion efforts

 Over time the superintendent began to request additional missionaries and laymen be sent to relieve him of temporal duties.
 This view was shared by Daniel Lee and later missionaries, all of whom complained of having to spend too much time away from conversion efforts.
 Additionally Lee downplayed the accounts from fellow priests by proclaiming that hundreds of natives had become Methodists.
 It wasn't until the arrival of George Abernethy in 1840 that Lee was finally allowed to focus solely on proselyting to indigenous peoples.

 Lee also highlighted that the indigenous populations were on the decline from disease in 1836: "unless the God of heaven undertake their cause, they must perish from off the face of the Earth, and their name blotted out from under heaven."
 This became a typical view of Lee despite his continued conversion efforts.
-According to his biographer Brosnan, Lee saw "Oregon as the home of a future white civilization" as early as 1837 while back in New York.
+According to his biographer Cornelius J. Brosnan, Lee saw "Oregon as the home of a future white civilization" as early as 1837 while back in New York.
 In a letter addressed to the Methodist Missionary Board he beseeched for agriculturalists.
 Lee felt that because "this country will settle ere long," if the board were to send "a few good, pious settlers" then "an incalculable benefit" would benefit "generations yet unborn."

+Marriage to Anna Maria Pittman

+In the summer of 1837, missionary Anna Maria Pittman arrived at Lee's mission to assist him.
+It had been suggested to Lee that he might marry Pittman, but at first he was not interested, finding her unattractive.
+After getting to know Pittman better, Lee changed his mind, writing, "I at length became convinced that she was eminently qualified to do all the duties and kind offices of an affectionate companion, and was worthy of my highest regards, esteem, and love".
+Lee and Pittman were married on July 16, 1837.